ysyk2021/workplace-culture-101-strategies-for-creating-an-inspiring-and-productive-work-environment/src/chapter-7.md

-Chapter 7 explores strategies for creating a safe and healthy work environment, and highlights the importance of prioritizing the physical and mental well-being of employees.
+This chapter explores strategies for creating a safe and healthy work environment, and highlights the importance of prioritizing the physical and mental well-being of employees.

 Developing Strategies for Creating a Safe and Healthy Work Environment
 ----------------------------------------------------------------------